Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Compare renters insurance

-Unfortunately, unless you live somewhere with rent control, your options if your landlord raises your rent are limited to trying to negotiate the rent or talking to a lawyer if you think the increase was done illegally.
+If your landlord raises your rent, unfortunately, your options are limited to trying to negotiate the rent.
+You could also talk to a lawyer if you think the increase was done illegally.
 If you’re planning on staying in the same area for the foreseeable future, consider buying a home for a more predictable monthly payment.

 Frequently asked questions about rent increases